Family Christmas: Kroenke's Rams route Walton-Penner's Broncos, 51-14

 There were a lot of smiles, and handshakes and hugs and back pats.

-Then the game started, Broncos quarterback Russell Wilson, back after being held out of the previous game as a precaution to a concussion, threw two interceptions and it was Kroenke’s Rams 17, Walton-Penner’s Broncos 0.
+Then the game started, Wilson, back after being held out of the previous game as a precaution to a concussion, threw two interceptions and it led to 14 Rams points and it was Kroenke’s Rams 17, Walton-Penner’s Broncos 0.

 The Broncos used running back Cam Akers to run the ball through the gut of the Denver defense on the opening drive before it stalled into a 55-yard field goal bomb by Matt Gay.